 Hello, Alice!

-You might wonder: “Why force me to write tests?”
+You might wonder: “Why does the compiler care about tests?”

 Ori is designed around a principle: code that compiles should work.
-Testing isn’t optional — it’s part of the compilation process.
+Testing is integrated into the compilation process, with configurable enforcement:

 1. Change a function?
 Its tests run automatically